Ev3ryTh1ngN1c3/Password-Generator/README.md

 Also, if you followed tutorials or referenced a certain material that might help the user to build that particular project, include links to those here as well.

-This is just a way to show your appreciation and also to help others get a first hand copy of the project.